-To support the wellbeing of everyone required to be on campus, Melbourne Polytechnic has implemented strict health and safety measures across all sites.
-These include following physical distancing guidelines and an increased level of cleaning, a pre-entry screening process and the wearing of face masks.
+To support the wellbeing of everyone permitted to be on campus, Melbourne Polytechnic has implemented strict health and safety measures across all sites.
+These include following physical distancing guidelines and good hygiene practices, an increased level of cleaning, a pre-entry screening process and the wearing of face masks.

 Health and Wellbeing